Quantum State Tomography as a Bilevel Problem, Utilizing I-Q Plane Data: Dispersive Readout of a Qubit

-At level 0, by analyzing the integrated return pulse $\omega_{\rm r.o.}$ one can deduct whether the QMD is in the ground or in the excited state in the pointer basis.
-The pointer basis $\{\ket{e},\ket{g}\}$ corresponds to eigenstates of the observable of the measurement apparatus that represent the possible positions of the display pointer of the equipment.
-The reason that the output measured is not simply some representation of $\ket{0}$ or $\ket{1}$ is that the measurement apparatus is entangled with the quantum system being measured \cite{von1955mathematical}.
-Nevertheless, for all purposes we can safely approximate $\ket{g}\approx \ket{0}$ and $\ket{e} \approx \ket{1}$ as discussed in \cite{Zurek:1981xq}.
-The output response pulse (at level 0) can be mapped to a complex number (at level 1) that can be decomposed as the amplitude response $I$ and the phase response $Q$ and whose precise meaning is explained below.
-Repetition of the measurement $n$ times yields a mixture of two distributions as shown in Figure \ref{IQ}.
+At the raw data level, by analyzing the integrated return pulse $\omega_{\rm r.o.}$, one can deduce whether the quantum device is in the ground state or in the excited state on the pointer basis $\{\ket{e},\ket{g}\}$.
+For the purposes of this article, we can safely approximate $\ket{g}\approx \ket{0}$ and $\ket{e} \approx \ket{1}$, which correspond to the eigenstates of the observable of the measurement apparatus, as discussed in \cite{Zurek:1981xq}.
+The raw data can be mapped to the phase space (at level 1), whose precise meaning is explained below, where the output response pulse (at level 0) is represented by the amplitude response $I$ and the phase response $Q$.
+Repetition of the measurement $n$ times produces a mixture of two distributions in the IQ plane.

-As briefly mentioned in the previous paragraph, the measurement process in a QMD such as the transmon qubit consists of probing the resonator with a pulse of frequency $\omega_{\text{probe}}$.
-The maximum fidelity is achieved when $\omega_{\text{probe}} = (\omega_C + \omega_{C}^{\chi})/2$.
-A short readout pulse $s_{\text{r.o.}}(t)$ is then directed towards the resonator to interact with it, and thus interact with the qubit and be transmitted back to the control line.
-Assuming a linear pulse, its readout waveform reads:

-where $A_{\rm r.o}$ is the amplitude of the probe pulse and $\theta_{\rm probe}$ is the phase, both of which depend on the state of the qubit.
-We can rewrite the waveform as

-where we skipped the labels on the amplitude, frequency and phase of the readout pulse.
-The quantity $s|_{\omega_{\rm r.o.}} = A_{} e^{\im \theta_{}}$ is called a phasor, and for a fixed frequency it completely specifies the pulse.
-The qubit resonance readout is performed by recording the \emph{in-phase} component $I$ and the \emph{quadrature} component $Q$ of the phasor:

-The I-Q plane $\simeq \mathbb{C}$ can be thought of as the phase space of the resonator-qubit coupled system.
-Once the signal has been transmitted back from the resonator to the control line comparison of the readout pulse to the original pulse is performed.
-Using the phase-shift between the known input pulse and the measured output the qubit state can be mapped onto the complex I-Q plane.

-Thus, a single pulse sent to the qubit maps to a point in the the complex I-Q plane.
-In total, $n$ repetitions of the measurement provide a distribution that allows one to create a histogram of the recorded events and assign the probabilities of experiment outcomes.
-Repetition of the same procedure, with further copies of the state measured with different measurement operators of the $N$-dimensional measurement basis (albeit possibly with different pulse frequencies) allows to study a $N$-dimensional histogram from which one can use to proceed to the estimation of the measured state.